rach7777/monax-may/content/platform/index.md

 ## Services

 `eris services` is the gateway to unlocking services which your application needs to rely upon. `eris services` exposes a range of base operational functionality for integrating microservices into your ecosystem application.

+# Software Development Kits

+We build smart contract based SDKs that accelerate your time to market with complex ecosystem applications.

+<a href="/library" class="btn btn-lg btn-primary">Learn More about Monax's SDKs</a>

+# Premium Support & Education

+At Monax, we provide premium support and education packages that empower your developers to build faster.

+<a href="/packages" class="btn btn-lg btn-primary">Learn More about Premium Support</a>